Kim Campisano

 In the series, Things Left Behind, I bear witness to the passing presence/absence of others by acknowledging the beauty of what they let go of - not merely as trash or refuse, but as loss and remainders.

-All photographs taken between March 2020 and the present day in the Allendale Park and Laurel neighborhoods of
+All photographs taken between March 2020 and August 2021 in the Allendale Park and Laurel neighborhoods of

 East Oakland and the campus of Washington High School in Fremont, CA.